 Academics and students

-Academics such as university professors often use census data to support research that they’re working on.
+Academics such as university professors often use census data to support research that they are working on.
 Students use the data in a similar way to get the information they need for coursework and dissertations.

 The public and genealogists

-We can all use old census records for researching our family history – they’re released to the public 100 years after the census took place.
+We can all use old census records for researching our family history - they are released to the public 100 years after the census took place.
 The records provide a fantastic source of information we can use to find out more about our ancestors.